rust-lang/leadership-council/procedures/synchronous-meetings.md

 ## Meeting Agenda

-The facilitator is in charge of ensuring that a proposal for the main agenda for the meeting is made publicly available as a pull request (as the start of the documented minutes for the meeting) to the Council team repository at least 2 days before the meeting.
+The main agenda for the meeting must be made publicly available as a pull request (as the start of the documented minutes for the meeting) to the Council team repository at least 2 days before the meeting.
 All Council members may comment on, revise, add to or otherwise collaborate on ensuring the agenda is in the right shape.

 The agenda should contain the following for each agenda item: